North Central Conference (Iowa)

 On Monday, December 10, 2012, the Eagle Grove Community School Board voted in favor of applying for North Iowa Conference membership.
 This was approved by the North Iowa Conference.
 Clarion–Goldfield–Dows has also been involved in discussions with the NIC, however no action was taken by CGD.
 Other NCC member institutions such as Iowa Falls-Alden, Hampton–Dumont, and St. Edmond have also suggested possible interest in leaving the NCC.

 In February, the NCC superintendents approved on 9–0 and 8–0 votes to move to divisional play.
 There will be a large school division and a small school division, determined by enrollment.
 In basketball, baseball, and softball, teams will play schools in their own division twice and schools in the other division twice as well.
 It is hoped that this will not only hold the remaining eight teams of the NCC together, but also attract surrounding schools into the league.
 The large school division includes Webster City, Algona, Humboldt, and Iowa Falls-Alden.
 The small school division includes Clear Lake, Hampton–Dumont, Clarion–Goldfield–Dows, and St. Edmond.

+In late 2024, the school districts of Eagle Grove, Forest City and Garner-Hayfield-Ventura voted to join and re-join (in Eagle Grove's case) the North Central Conference for the 2026-27 schoolyear.
+The 3 largest schools in the Top of Iowa Conference joined former Northeast Iowa Conference member Charles City to expand the league from 8 schools to 12 schools and usher in a divisional era of NCC athletics with the Tradition Division and Pride Division.

+The Tradition Division will house the NCC's larger schools based on a 3-year BEDS enrollment average and will include Webster City, Charles City, Humboldt, Algona, Hampton-Dumont-CAL and Clear Lake.
+The Pride Division will house the NCC's smaller schools based on said BEDS enrollment average and will include Iowa Falls-Alden, Forest City, Clarion-Goldfield-Dows, Eagle Grove, Garner-Hayfield-Ventura and St. Edmond.